MatthiasKainer/draft-article/README.md

 title: "Why the new js pipeline operator is a terrible idea"
 date: 2022-03-31T17:37:03Z
 description: "Functional programming styles have some advantages, like predictability and great debugability.
 Those rely on well-defined patterns that implicitly avoid that you end up shooting yourself in the foot.
 The newly proposed JavaScript pipe operator comes without this protection and has a good chance of introducing hard-to-understand code and bad bugs.
 Here's why."
-categories: ["functional", "f#", "JavaScript", "pipe"]
+categories: ["functional", "F#", "JavaScript", "pipe"]
 authors: [ "Matthias Kainer", ]
 contributors: [ "Milena Neumann", "Ferdinand Beyer" ]
 toc: true